elastisys/terms/terms-of-service.md

 # Appendix 1 Data Processing Agreement [All Services]

-This Appendix applies to both Managed Services and Supported Services.
+This Appendix applies to both Managed Services and Self-managed Services.

 This Data Processing Agreement (the "DPA") between the Customer (below, the "**Processor**") and **Elastisys AB** (below, the **"Sub-processor**") constitutes a part of the Agreement, under which the Sub-processor will process personal data on behalf of the Processor when supplying the Service (including any Professional Services).